 Artist, Robert Sutz, has focused his array of talents full-time to create life masks and pastel portraits of Holocaust survivors.
 They are intended as an archive and a way for future generations to connect with the faces of those who survived.
 Life masks will be included in the future Phoenix Holocaust Education Center.

-Oskar is the subject of an interactive hologram exhibit that to be housed in the future Phoenix Holocaust Education Center.
+Oskar is the subject of an interactive hologram exhibit to be housed in the future Phoenix Holocaust Education Center.
 His hologram will be ready in mid-2023 where he will continue to inspire hope, love, and tolerance for decades to come.

 After listening to Oskar's powerful story, 11th grader Sydney Bradley partnered with him for a school project in which she had to take a number of photos that followed a common theme and Sydney chose the theme "Co-Exist".
 She was inspired by Oskar’s story as a Holocaust survivor and his desire for all to co-exist in a tolerant, respectful, and peaceful way.